William Dalrymple (surgeon)

 William Dalrymple (17 August 1772 – 5 December 1847) was an English surgeon.
 He learned his trade in London and practised in Norwich, initially from his father's house and later in the Norfolk and Norwich Hospital.
-He received attention for successfully performing of the then rare operation of tying the carotid artery.
+He received attention for successfully performing the then rare operation of tying the carotid artery.

 Early life

 Dalrymple was born in 1772 in Norwich, England, where his father, a native of Dumfriesshire and relative of the Earl of Stair, had settled.
 He was initially educated at the Grammar School in Aylsham then at Norwich School under Dr. Parr, and among his school friends was Edward Maltby, afterwards bishop of Durham.
 After an apprenticeship in London to Messrs.
 Devaynes & Hingeston, court apothecaries, and studying at the Borough hospitals under Henry Cline and Astley Cooper, he returned to Norwich in 1793 and opened a surgery in his father's house.

 Medical career

-His ardent advocacy of liberal opinions retarded his progress for some years, and it was not till 1812 that he became assistant-surgeon of the Norfolk and Norwich Hospital, being elected a full surgeon in 1814.
+His ardent advocacy of liberal opinions slowed his progress for some years, and it was not till 1812 that he became assistant-surgeon of the Norfolk and Norwich Hospital, being elected a full surgeon in 1814.
 In 1813 he attracted great attention by his successful performance of the then rare operation of tying the common carotid artery.
 He attained great success as an operator, especially in lithotomy.

 He formed a valuable collection of anatomical and pathological preparations, which he gave to the Norfolk and Norwich Hospital on his retirement from practice in 1844.